 Poet and essayist Alison Hawthorne Deming was born in Connecticut in 1946 and received an MFA from Vermont College University.
-She is the author of Stairway to Heaven (Penguin, 2016), Rope (Penguin, 2009); Genius Loci (2005); The Monarchs: A Poem Sequence (Louisiana State University Press, 1997); and Science and Other Poems (1994), which was selected by Gerald Stern to receive the 1993 Walt Whitman Award.
+She is the author of Stairway to Heaven (Penguin, 2016); Rope (Penguin, 2009); Genius Loci (Penguin, 2005); The Monarchs: A Poem Sequence (Louisiana State University Press, 1997); and Science and Other Poems (Louisiana State University Press, 1994), which was selected by Gerald Stern to receive the 1993 Walt Whitman Award.

-Deming’s honors include the Pushcart Prize for nonfiction, the Wallace Stegner Fellowship at Stanford University, and two National Endowment for the Arts fellowships.
-She edited Poetry of the American West: A Columbia Anthology (1996) and has published several books of prose, Writing the Sacred into Real (Milkweed Editions, 2001), The Edges of the Civilized World: A Journey in Nature and Culture (1998), and Temporary Homelands (1994), a collection of nature essays.
+Deming’s honors include the Pushcart Prize for Nonfiction, the Wallace Stegner Fellowship at Stanford University, and two National Endowment for the Arts fellowships.
+She edited Poetry of the American West: A Columbia Anthology (1996) and has published several books of prose, Writing the Sacred into Real (Milkweed Editions, 2001); The Edges of the Civilized World: A Journey in Nature and Culture (Picador USA, 1998), and Temporary Homelands (Mercury House, 1994), a collection of nature essays.

-Director of the University of Arizona Poetry Center from 1990 until 2000, she is currently Associate Professor in Creative Writing at the University of Arizona and lives in Tucson.
+Deming was the director of the University of Arizona Poetry Center from 1990 until 2000.
+She is currently associate professor in creative writing at the University of Arizona and lives in Tucson.